Frequently Asked Questions

 Q. How far in advance should I request an application for retirement?

 A. You can request an application for retirement any time during the 180 days prior to your expected retirement date but in no event, not later than the last working day of the month prior to the month in which you want to retire with this Plan.
 Though you can download the application on this website, you will still the benefit election form, which details optional benefits as well as the monthly value for those benefits.
+That form is provided to you from the Benefit Office.

 Q. In addition to the application for retirement, what other documents do I have to submit to the Fund office?